apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **failover.startupMaxReconnectAttempts** For a client that has never connected to a remote peer before this option control how many attempts are made to connect before reporting the connection as failed.
 The default is to use the value of maxReconnectAttempts.
 + **failover.warnAfterReconnectAttempts** Controls how often the client will log a message indicating that failover reconnection is being attempted.
 The default is to log every 10 connection attempts.

-The failover URI options also supports defining 'nested' options applicable to each individual broker URI, which can be used to avoid repetition and define options common to them all.
-This is accomplished using the same URI options outlined earlier for the indivual broker URI but now prefixed with *failover.nested.*:
+The failover URI also supports defining 'nested' options.
+These provide means of specifying global option values applicable to all the individual nested broker URI's, which can be useful to avoid repetition.
+This is accomplished using the same URI options outlined earlier for the individual broker URI but prefixed with *failover.nested.*.
+For example, to apply a value for the *jms.clientID* option to every broker URI you could specify:

     failover:(amqp://broker1:5672,amqp://broker2:5672)?failover.nested.jms.clientID=foo